GeekTrainer/student-hack-resources/MoodDetectorWorkshop/Steps/SaveTheResultsToADatabase.md

 ## Next steps

 In this step you created a Cosmos DB collection, and saved the results of the analysis into a database.
-In the [next step](./CallTheWebApiFromDesktop.md) you will connect the photo taking app to the Web Api to test it out.
+In the [next step](./ReturnTheEmotionCount.md) you will return the count of each emotion from this Web Api.